IBM/deploy-graph-db-container/README.md

     $ bx cs cluster-create --name mycluster1
     ```
     Note: It can take up to 15 minutes for the worker node machine to be ordered and for the cluster to be set up and provisioned.

+    In case you want to setup a standard cluster, then you can find the setup instructions in https://console.bluemix.net/docs/containers/cs_cluster.html#cs_cluster_cli.

 2. Verify that the deployment of your worker node is complete.
     ```